-Ethical approval was sought from the Committee for Human Research, Populations and Ethics (CHRPE), Kwame Nkrumah University Of Science And Technology.
+Ethical approval was sought from the Committee for Human Research, Populations and Ethics (CHRPE) with the reference number of CHRPE/AP/545/19 at Kwame Nkrumah University Of Science And Technology.
 In addition, a written consent was obtained from individuals who agree to be part of this study using a consent form.
 Participation in the study was voluntary, the rational and the procedures of the study were explained to the eligible participants with the aid of information sheet to be prepared in English Language and explained to the respondents in the local language Twi.
 Study participants were required not to provide their names during the interview and hence information received from the respondents will be strictly confidential.